 By nature, a cloud security review is conducted using a “White-Box” approach.
 The reviewer needs permissions to the API and console access to run queries and examine the cloud configuration.
 As every system’s design varies, there is no automatic silver bullet - understanding the system’s context is critical for the success of the security review (for example, in some cases, S3 buckets should be publicly open by design as lacking context, can be treated mistakenly as a “vulnerability”).

 The first activity in a cloud security review is mapping the cloud-based attack surface (should one access Grafana / MongoDB / Elasticsearch from the internet?).

 After mapping the attack surface, the hypothesis shown below is that an attacker now has some access to your cloud environment.
 So the question we aim to answer is, "what damage can an attacker do at this point?"

 ● Configuration of IAM policies, groups, and users

 ● Monitoring and audit rules

-● Backups, Redundancy and disaster recovery
+● Backups, redundancy, and disaster recovery

-● security configurations of the various services compared to security best practices
+● Security configurations of the various services compared to security best practices

-Either a startup or a big corporation, when planning the security roadmap for your IT, ask yourself – “If attackers gain initial access to my cloud, what will they be able to perform?”
+Whether you are a startup or a big corporation, when planning the security roadmap for your IT, ask yourself – “If attackers gain initial access to my cloud, what will they be able to perform?”
 The odds are that this question needs to be addressed by a professional, hands-on cloud security review.